Driss Chraïbi: Literature

-Driss Chraïbi was a Moroccan author, he published a number of novels which were written prior to and after Moroccos independence from colonial rule.
+Driss Chraïbi published a number of novels which were written prior to and after Morocco's independence from colonial rule.
 As a result of this, his works were faced with extreme controversy with some going as far as to name him a traitor.
 His works often were based on the political events and can be used as a symbol of resistance to the French.

 Chraïbi's most famous work was his debut novel Le Passé simple, published in 1954 at the heart of the fight for independence.
-This work was considered the most controversial work of the Generation of 52 and in turn was faced with heavy criticism and even threatened with death by the Parti Démocrate de l"Indépendance (PDI).
+This work was considered the most controversial work of the Generation of 52 and in turn was faced with heavy criticism and even threatened with death by the Democratic Independence Party (PDI).
 This controversy was because, unlike other Moroccan authors of the time, this novel attacked the Moroccan patriarchal society as much as it attacked the French colonial rule.
 Whilst Chraïbi denies the fact that the main character is himself, there are several parallel between the two.
 The novel explores the theme of identity as the protagonist struggles between his Moroccan heritage and the French colonial impact and education.
-Importantly is written 2 years before Morocco gain independence, therefore was at the height of the struggle for independence.
+Importantly it is written 2 years before Morocco gained its independence, therefore it was at the height of the struggle for independence.

 La Civilization ma mère was another one of his novels, published in 1972 then later translated into English as Mother comes of Age which was published in 1984.
 It portrays the role of Arab women whose role in society is restricted to that of wife and mother.
 However, the novel is not limited to this, the novel has a powerful message for women's rights as the mother gains political, economic and social knowledge as she urges her sons.
 Then, she becomes a powerful spokesperson and an educator.